spacepiano/Outer-Wilds---Speed-up-Time/README.md

 Ever wanted to make the sun explode FASTER?
 Today is your lucky day!
-Use numpad keys 0-4 to change the speed at which the universe runs at (although I wouldn't recommend pressing 0)
+Use numpad keys 0-4 to change the speed at which the universe runs at (although I wouldn't recommend pressing 0) You can use numpad key 5 to enable 10x speed.

 Also works with the normal number keys